 Whereas some companies try to extend the status quo for as long as possible, Nwokah is excited about stepping up to the plate.
 “We’re making that shift – making information available.
 WellMatch is really focused on handling situations where [people] need care right now and can find the appropriate place to go based on cost, quality, and other factors.”

 As part of that shift, Nwokah champions experimentation.
 With Alpha, Aetna gained a powerful capability and adopted a better decision-making workflow and faster time-to-market.
-Leveraging Alpha’s on-demand insights platform, Nwokah’s team tests hypotheses throughout the product lifecycle, from initial concept to optimizing usability.
+Leveraging Alpha’s rapid consumer feedback platform, Nwokah’s team tests hypotheses throughout the product lifecycle, from initial concept to optimizing usability.

 “Before Alpha, we had to think about ways we could collect this consumer data so that it’s not design-by-committee, it’s not making decisions by opinion, it’s making decisions by data,” Nwokah says.
 “In order to do that, we need Alpha at our fingertips.”